nordic-institute/X-Road/doc/Manuals/ig-cs_x-road_8_central_server_installation_guide.md

 - Account name for the user who will be granted the rights to perform all activities in the user interface (reference data: 1.3).

 - Database server URL.
-Locally installed database is suggested as default but remote databases can be used as well.
-In case remote database is used, one should verify that the version of the local PostgreSQL client matches the version of the remote PostgreSQL server.
+Locally installed database is suggested as default.

 - Whether the database migrations should be skipped and handled manually instead.
 Usually automatic migrations should be used, but for legacy database support (like BDR1) it's possible to rely on manual operations instead.
 How to execute the database migrations manually is described in [Annex E Run Database Migrations Manually](#annex-e-run-database-migrations-manually).